 I research various topics in climate and energy politics, including municipal climate adaptation, rural solar electrification, solar geoengineering, and climate bargaining.
 My research has appeared in journals such as the Journal of Conflict Resolution, Environmental Politics, Climatic Change, Energy Economics, and Energy Policy.

 My primary research agenda focuses on how towns and cities adapt to the anticipated effects of climate change.
-To better understand this phenomenon, my dissertation focuses on Massachusetts's Municipal Vulnerability Preparedness (MVP) program, among the country's first state-led adaptation programs.
-Using a variety of new datasets --- including municipal projects included in funding applications and information about meeting attendees --- combined with detailed geospatial and financial data and qualitative interviews, I argue that the politics of climate adaptation emerge over time, as communities adopt and modify institutions to respond to unfamiliar problems.
+My dissertation project focused on Massachusetts's Municipal Vulnerability Preparedness (MVP) program, one of the country's first state-led adaptation programs.
+Using data collected from municipal funding applications and qualitative interviews, it explored whether and how canonical models of bureaucratic and electoral politics accommodate public adaptation.

 Previously, I worked at IFF, a Community Development Financial Institution in Chicago; and at PricewaterhouseCoopers' Global Transfer Pricing division in New York.
 I graduated from Princeton University in 2009 where I concentrated in politics and earned certificates in finance and political economy.